migaku-official/Migaku-Kanji-Addon/README.md

 ## Questions, support, issues

 If you have questions or are having difficulties setting up the addon, you can talk with us directly on the Migaku Discord server (available to [Patreon supporters](https://www.patreon.com/Migaku/)) in the `#migaku-kanji-god` channel.
-There is also a long channel histor there you can search through for common questions.
+There is also a long channel history there you can search through for common questions.

 To report bugs or request features, you can do so here by [opening an Issue on GitHub](https://github.com/migaku-official/Migaku-Kanji-Addon/issues).
-Please search issues (both open and closed) to see if your bug/feature already has an Issue open for it.
+Please search issues (both open and closed) to see if your bug/feature already has an issue open for it.
 Voicing support for features you want to see will help us prioritise what will make it into the next release.

 ## Contributing